 “I’m going up the country, babe, don’t you wanna go…” Canned Heat

-“We’re always around here,” said Denver McCabe, casting a glance over the chairs and tables on the deck on the sparkling dark water.
+“We’re always around here,” said Denver McCabe, casting a glance over the chairs and tables on the deck on the sparkling summer water.

-When she slides a sharp knife into an oyster and pries it apart at the hinge it’s “hoping that it’s the best one ever.”
+Whenever she slides a sharp knife into an oyster and pries it apart at the hinge “it’s the best one ever.”

 Native North Americans harvested them for thousands of years.
 In the 19th century New York City was filled with oyster saloons.
 Today no oysters anywhere taste as good as those found on the north shore of PEI.

-They have spent all of their summers on the New London Bay, along the Stanley River, and making the scene daily on the deck of Carr’s Oyster Bar. ”We grew up together,” said Brenden.
+They have spent all of their summers on the bay, along the Stanley River, and making the scene daily on the deck of Carr’s Oyster Bar. ”We grew up together,” said Brenden.
 “He’s my best friend.”

-You can’t make anybody be your best friend.
-Denver and Brenden have known each other since they were tykes.
+You can’t Madison Avenue anybody to be your best friend.
+Denver and Brenden have known each other since they were anklebiters.
 What do you do with your best friend when you’re both ten-years-old?
 A good time doing a whole lot of nothing, eyeing and gabbing about everything, cruising doing me, making fish faces, making mischief, making your summer jump, and jumping rocks.